What is a sting jet?

-The famous Great Storm cut a swathe of damage across South-east England in the early hours of the 16th October 1987.
-It was a good example of a storm with a Sting Jet.
-But what is a Sting Jet?
+The famous Great Storm cut a swathe of damage across Southeast England in the early hours of the 16th October 1987.
+It was a good example of a storm with a sting Jet.
+But what is a sting jet?

 Experience has shown that he most damaging winds occur in a very small region, perhaps only 50 km across.
 This tends to be close to the 'tail' of the 'head' of cloud that wraps around the low pressure centre.
 Hence the 'sting in the tail' of the cyclone.

-- The 'sting in the tail' is produced by a distinct jet of air - the Sting Jet.
+- The 'sting in the tail' is produced by a distinct jet of air - the sting jet.